-- User Info: This entry is to identify the ACAM user.
-Generally, the ACAM user is the person running ACAM and performing the air quality assessment.
-However, if ACAM is being run on behalf of a government representative, the ACAM user may be entered as the individual ultimately responsible for the air quality assessment.
-Specific data collected includes name, title, organization, phone number, and email address. - Regulatory Area Standards: These entries allow the user to select the type of Regulatory Areas he or she wishes to include in the ACAM assessment.
+- User Info: This entry is to identify the user.
+Generally, the user is the person running the model and performing the AQIA.
+However, if the model is being run on behalf of a government representative, the user may be entered as the individual ultimately responsible for the air quality assessment.
+Specific data collected includes name, title, organization, phone number, and email address. - Regulatory Area Standards: These entries allow the user to select the type of Regulatory Areas he or she wishes to include in the assessment.
 Regulatory Area Standards (types of regulatory areas by criteria pollutant) can be added or removed by simply toggling yes-or-no buttons.
 The default setting is to include all areas except for 8-hour ozone, which is the normal setting for nearly all actions.
 An example of a typical exception to the default setting scenario would be proposed actions occurring within areas California which still regulatorily impose the 1-hour ozone standard for anti-backsliding.

-6.9.1.4 Step 4: Select Installation
+6.9.2.4 Step 4: Select Installation

-This step establishes the DAF installation the proposed action is associated with (which may not necessarily be where the action will occur).
-The DAF installation's location can be selected by name (A-Z) or by zeroing in on the MAJCOM or state (see Figure 6-6-5, ACAM Base Selection Screen).
+Step 4 establishes the DAF installation the proposed action is associated with (which may not necessarily be where the action will occur).
+The DAF installation's location can be selected by name (A-Z) or by zeroing in on the MAJCOM or state and county.

-Note: The proposed action may not be located on the DAF installation.
-As a reminder, a Federal action means any activity engaged in by a department, agency, or instrumentality of the Federal Government, or any activity that a department, agency or instrumentality of the Federal

-Government supports in any way, provides financial assistance for, licenses, permits, or approves, other than activities related to transportation plans, programs, and projects developed, funded, or approved under title 23 U.S.C. or the Federal Transit Act (49 U.S.C.
+Note: The proposed action may be located outside the fence-line of the DAF installation.
+As a reminder, a Federal action means any activity engaged by a department, agency, or instrumentality of the Federal Government, or any activity that a department, agency or instrumentality of the Federal Government supports in any way, provides financial assistance for, licenses, permits, or approves, other than activities related to transportation plans, programs, and projects developed, funded, or approved under title 23 U.S.C. or the Federal Transit Act (49 U.S.C.
 1601 et seq.).
 Where the Federal action is a permit, license, or other approval for some aspect of a non-Federal undertaking, the relevant activity is the part, portion, or phase of the non-Federal undertaking that requires the Federal permit, license, or approval.